slackero/phpwcms/cmsgo-extended/cmsgo-fancyBox/README.md

-cmsGo!
+cmsGO!
 FancyBox
 ===============

-**cmsGo!** jQuery FancyBox is a replacement of the default Lightbox (SlimBox) integration enhanced by with Swipe support for touch devices.
+**cmsGO!** jQuery FancyBox is a replacement of the default Lightbox (SlimBox) integration enhanced by with Swipe support for touch devices.
 Swipe support options are enabled  when more than one fancyBox item is detected only.

 Copyright (c) 2012-2016 Oliver Georgi — <info@pixels-points.ch>